Ultra-Easy Double-Dill Diet Friendly Tartar Sauce

 (Makes 1 1/4 cups tartar sauce, recipe created by Kalyn.)

-1/3 cup mayo (I used full-fat mayo, but you can use reduced fat; don't use fat-free mayo because it always contains sugar)
+1/3 cup mayo (Use full-fat or light mayo, but don’t use fat-free mayo because it always contains sugar)

 1/2 tsp. dill weed (dried dill)

 2 T capers, drained and finely chopped

 3 T dill pickle relish without sugar (or use finely chopped dill pickles if you can’t find dill relish)

 1/4 tsp.
 Beau Monde Seasoning or Bon Appetit (optional)